 Cohen Milstein has, for the seventh year in a row, garnered a spot as a leading plaintiff class action antitrust firm, according to the Legal 500.
 The editors write:

-With offices in Washington DC, New York, Denver and Florida, Cohen Milstein Sellers & Toll PLLC was involved in a number of high-profile antitrust cases.
+With offices in Washington DC, New York, and Florida, Cohen Milstein Sellers & Toll PLLC was involved in a number of high-profile antitrust cases.
 For example, in In re Urethanes Antitrust Litigation the firm secured a $1bn judgment on behalf of various plaintiffs against Dow Chemical Company, which evidentially had conspired with four other companies to fix prices for certain chemicals used in the production of polyurethanes.
 In the In re Plasma-Derivative Protein Therapies Antitrust Litigation, the firm achieved a $128m settlement for the University of Utah Hospital in a lawsuit against biotherapy developer CSL and the Plasma Protein Therapeutics Association.
 The group also secured a $400m settlement with Apple, acting for the State of Texas in the In Re Electronic Books Antitrust Litigation.
 Kit Pierson andRichard Koffman are in charge of the practice group, in whichDaniel Small is also recommended.

 Partner Richard Koffman was also named, for the fourth consecutive year, in the Legal 500 United States 2015 "Leading Lawyers" list under the category of "Antitrust - Civil litigation/class actions".